Project IIRP14

 • Exhibition of photographs created within the project which will be used to engage Showmen and Health Workers in discussion on their life and working practices has been displayed as an open access exhibition for World FunFair month 2022 (September 2022) at the Anglia Ruskin Cambridge campus.

-• 13th October 2022, Chelmsford – an open access public engagement event will take place as part of Science Week to raise awareness of the project (aimed members of the public, Showmen community and health professionals) display some of the images and allow discussion on emergent findings from the survey and interviews with Showmen https://aru.ac.uk/community-engagement/chelmsford-science-festival/in-fair-healt
+• 13th October 2022, Chelmsford – an open access public engagement event took place as part of Science Week that aimed to raise awareness of the project amongst members of the public, Showmen community and health professionals, display some of the images and allow discussion on emergent findings from the survey and interviews with Showmen https://aru.ac.uk/community-engagement/chelmsford-science-festival/in-fair-healt

 IIRP14